ket-q/qiskit_windows_installer/README.md

 - **Method 1:** (recommended if you're ok with downloading and executing an executable on your computer):

-  - Download and execute the qiskit_installer.exe. ([Click here](https://github.com/ket-q/qiskit_windows_installer_pub/raw/refs/heads/main/qiskit_installer.exe))
+  - Download and execute qiskit_installer.exe ([click here](https://github.com/ket-q/qiskit_windows_installer_pub/raw/refs/heads/main/qiskit_installer.exe)).
-  - A blue Windows box may appears because it consider our program as a threat, if so click on "More informations" and "Execute anyway".
+  - Windows may present you with a security warning in a blue box because it considers the installer as a security thread.
+To proceed with the installation, please click on "More informations" and "Execute anyway".

 ---

-- **Method 2:** (if you want visibility into what you will execute): Run script with powershell:
+- **Method 2:** (if you want visibility into what you will execute on your computer): Run the provided installation script with Windows PowerShell.

   **Step 1**: Download the script qiskit_installer.ps1
   - [Click here](https://github.com/ket-q/qiskit_windows_installer_pub/blob/main/qiskit_installer.ps1)
   - Click on "Download raw file" next to the pen ✏️

-  **Step 2**: Open a powershell console
+  **Step 2**: Open a PowerShell console
-  - Press the Windows key or open start menu
+  - Press the Windows key or open the start menu
   - Type "PowerShell" in the search bar and open it.

   **Step 3**: Navigate to the qiksit_installer.ps1 download file.\